bgoonz/BGOONZ_BLOG_2.0/docs/content/dated/calculatethemaxminvaluefromanarray.md

     Math.max(...numbers); // 4
     Math.min(...numbers); // 1

-This operator causes the values in the array to be expanded, or “spread”, into the function’s arguments.
+This operator causes the values in the array to be expanded, or "spread”, into the function’s arguments.